tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 I didn't know whether he was going to try to shoot me or the spirit first.
 But I couldn't just stand there and let it happen, regardless of how pointless it was.
 When I saw his hand go for his gun, I fired mine.

 To my shock, I was practically thrown off my feet by the shot.
 I heard a loud explosion.
 Jay cried out in surprise as I witnessed him being violently thrown against the tree he stood next to.
 Glowing, glasslike material shattered in all directions around his body, and then the armor he'd been wearing fell apart as well.
-It was the bullet, the cursed magical bullshit one he gave me initially, I realized!
-We'd both obviously forgotten about it, and now for better or for worse it had been used.
+It was the bullet, the cursed magical bullshit one he gave me initially.
+It had still been in my gun this whole time, I realized!
+We'd both obviously forgotten about it, and now for better or  worse it had been used.

 Jay groaned in pain.
 One of his arms looked broken, and he was bleeding from a dozen small cuts on his body. ***"...You fucking dick.."*** He sputtered at me in a half-dazed state.